andrevidela/Research-report/Thesis/index.md

 --       └ Bound with linearity 0
 ```

 Here the recursive call uses `n` which has linearity `0`, but this is allowed because the first argument of `toNat` takes an argument of linearity `0`.
-In other words, `n` cannot be consumed, but `toNat` does not consume its first argument anyways, so all is good.
+In other words, `n` cannot be consumed, but `toNat` does not consume its first argument anyway, so all is good.

 #### 2. Rewrites